muhamed42/Assignment-QS3/Test Plan.md

 2. Which Testing Types Do We Need
 - Functional Testing: To verify that each feature works as specified in the user stories.
 - Integration Testing: To ensure that interactions between the contacts and invoices modules function correctly.
-- UI Testing: To validate the user interface for viewing, creating, and managing contacts and invoices.
 - Performance Testing: To evaluate system performance under different loads, especially for retrieving lists of contacts or invoices.
-- Security Testing: To ensure that data access and manipulation are secure and unauthorized users cannot access or modify data.

 3. What Document Do We Need
 - Test Plan Document*: Outlining the overall testing strategy, objectives, resources, schedule, and scope.